marcellourbani/vscode_abap_remote_fs/client/README.md

 **THIS SOFTWARE IS IN BETA TEST, USE AT YOUR OWN RISK**

+## new in 0.5.6: support self-signed certificates and custom certificate authorities

 ## new in 0.5: Much better language support

 - syntax checks